common name: false blister beetles

 The life cycle of a few species is known.
 Adults mate on flower heads during pollen feeding.
 Both sexes feed on pollen, which acts as a congregating attractant, but the female will not accept the male until her gut is packed full of pollen.
 The pollen is stored in a special intestinal sack, in which an enzyme causes the pollen to partially germinate, enough to cause the pollen test (an indigestible covering) to rupture.
 The pollen grain contents are then digested and used to manufacture eggs.
 Eggs are laid under the bark of nearby trees.
 Larvae hatch, drop to the ground, bore into damp soil and complete their larval life.
 In the soil they probably feed on rootlets and rhizomes.
 Pupation takes place in the soil, and adults emerge to continue the yearly cycle.
 One cycle takes place each year, and this is timed to coincide with the blossoming of certain flowers.
-Other species have larvae that bore into driftwood, pilings, decaying wood, debris, and some make vertical tunnels in moist soil.
+Other species have larvae that bore into driftwood, pilings, decaying wood, and debris, and some make vertical tunnels in moist soil.
 Adults of some species prefer the pollen of a single plant species, while others are found on a variety of hosts.